 Retrospectives thereby differ from the Lessons Learned meetings used in traditional project management, especially with regard to the timing and frequency.
-Whereas projects planned in the traditional manner generally have the project manager meeting with the team when the project has concluded to discuss what happened and the lessons learned, with agile teams this happens on a regular basis after each iteration – before the next iteration begins.
-This enables you to immediately apply what you’ve learned to the current project, instead of merely gathering these findings to use on some future project.
+Projects planned in the traditional manner generally have the project manager meeting with the team when the project has concluded to discuss what happened and the lessons learned.
+With agile teams, this happens on a regular basis after each iteration – before the next iteration begins.
+This enables you to immediately apply what you have learned to the current project, instead of merely gathering these findings to use on some future project.

 Stakeholders can be invited to attend a retrospective meeting, but their presence is normally not necessary.
 If the team wants to speak openly and honestly about the iteration that just ended, having stakeholders present can be a hindrance.